 A resume summary is one of the best solutions to make your resume stand out from the crowd.
 You can tailor this to showcase your relevant skills and experience based on the industry, company, and job posting you plan to apply for.
 Taking the time to craft two to three great sentences that outline why you would make a great fit for a new employer will help give them a taste of what is in the rest of the resume and will make it easier for you to get the interview.

-A good resume summary should not be extended.
+It should not be long.
 Anything longer than three sentences takes up too much space on the resume and may cut into the other components you must include.
 Instead, limit your skills and experience to just a few lines, making it a powerful selling point to show the recruiter why you would make a good fit with their company.